mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 I keep the tripod between me and my monitor during recording sessions.
 I marked the position of the legs on my desk with painter's tape so that I can reproduce the position each time.

 Having the tripod means that when I want to record, I just drop the tripod and camera on my desk, and the position is instantly correct.
-It's a big win in terms of reducing friction, and it's also nice to record in the same desk and monitor height I use for regular work.
+It's a big win in terms of reducing friction, and it's also nice to record with my normal desk setup rather than fiddling with heights of everything before and after each session.

 The one downside of the tripod is that it partially obstructs my view of my slides, but by the time I'm recording, I've memorized them anway.